Open Edition and Limited Edition.

 A unique book about these magnificent animals

-Book.
-The book signed and numbered 1/100 to 100/100.
-A special personal autograph is possible up on request
+A special personal autograph is possible up on request at no extra cost

 A week ago I visited Iceland for ten days together with my family.
 At the Skaftafell visitors center, I found and bought your beautiful photo book Hross.
 Great shots and straightforward design.
 The best souvenir from Iceland ever!